carter-yagemann/barnum-learner/README.md

 correct root PT directory argument.
 Directories listed in the save file that are outside the provided root PT directory will be skipped.

+## Preprocessing

+By default, the system will read in raw traces directly and preprocess them on-the-fly before feeding them into the LSTM model for learning.
+This is the most efficient way to handle the traces in terms of storage space, but requires more CPU usage and more dependencies like Redis and `ptxed`.

+Alternatively, `preprocess.py` can be used to (as the name suggests) read raw traces and save preprocessed versions to storage.
+Using the `-p` flag in `lstm.py` will cause the system to only use samples where a preprocessed version of the trace is available.
+Note that the computer performing the preprocessing will still need Redis and `ptxed`, but once preprocessed, only Keras is needed to use the traces for learning.

+Although preprocessed traces are larger than raw ones, the lack of dependence on external software makes them better suited for shared cluster computing or for situations where preprocessing is the bottleneck for performance.

 # Development

 The following is a basic outline of how the code is organized to help